janebui/color-game/README.md

 RGB Color Game is a class project from Colt Steele's Web Developer Bootcamp course on Udemy (https://www.udemy.com/course/the-web-developer-bootcamp/)

-## Getting Started
+## Preview

-Download the files and open colorgame.html, OR preview it at: https://codepen.io/janebui/pen/xBRjjr.
+Preview it at: https://codepen.io/janebui/pen/xBRjjr.
 This game requires some basic knowledge about the RGB color system, which you can read more about here: https://www.w3schools.com/colors/colors_rgb.asp

 ## Game Rules